EverNife/GriefPreventionPlus/README.md

 # GriefPreventionPlus
-GriefPreventionPlus offers better performances, data integrity, extension capabilities, it currently supports MC1.7.10 and higher (1.8.9, 1.9.4, and 1.10.2 were tested).
+GriefPreventionPlus offers better performances, data integrity, extension capabilities, it currently supports MC1.7.10 and higher (1.8.9, 1.9.4, 1.10.2 and 1.12.2 were tested).

 There's a (old) MC1.6.4 version too (thanks to @CappyT and @dedo1911)

 Feedback are needed!
 If you found an issue, please report it!
-Please use the [issues](https://github.com/KaiKikuchi/GriefPreventionPlus/issues) page on Github!
+Please use the [issues](https://github.com/EverNife/GriefPreventionPlus/issues) page on Github!

-[DeVcoFTB](http://www.devcoftb.com)'s servers use this plugin.
+[FinalCraft](http://www.finalcraft.com.br)'s servers use this plugin.

 ## Download
-All builds for my plugins can be found on my [personal page](http://mc.kaikk.net/), or under [releases](https://github.com/KaiKikuchi/GriefPreventionPlus/releases).
+All builds can be found under [releases](https://github.com/EverNife/GriefPreventionPlus/releases).

 ###Installation
 - If you've installed GriefPrevention, remove GriefPrevention jar from plugins folder